Can Your Cold Frame Survive UK Winter?

 That first hard frost can quickly turn your thriving fuchsias, pelargoniums, and chillies into a soggy, mould-ridden mess inside an unventilated cold frame.
 It’s a familiar frustration for any UK gardener who’s tried to ‘just leave them in there’ for winter.
 The real threats are waterlogging, wind-chill, and frost, and managing them without electricity is key to success.

-I’ve been there – once I sealed the frame tight during a week of relentless rain, and the next morning a white mould carpeted the seed trays.
-Another year I flung the lid open on a crisp, sunny day, even though the temperature was barely 2 °C, and the seedlings perked up instead of freezing.
-As someone who’s learned these lessons the hard way (you can read more about my gardening journey here), what you’ll get from this guide is a step‑by‑step plan that tackles the three real threats of a British winter – water‑logging, wind‑chill and frost – without any electricity or fancy heaters.
+Most beginners have been there – once they seal the frame tight during a week of relentless rain, and the next morning a white mould carpets the seed trays.
+Another year most owners fling the lid open on a crisp, sunny day, even though the temperature is barely 2 °C, and the seedlings perk up instead of freezing.
+As a team that’s researched these lessons the hard way (you can read more about our gardening research here), what you’ll get from this guide is a step‑by‑step plan that tackles the three real threats of a British winter – water‑logging, wind‑chill and frost – without any electricity or fancy heaters.
 By the time you finish, you’ll know exactly which plants belong in a cold frame, how to manage moisture and ventilation, and how to bring them back out in spring without a shock.

 Now you know what to look for — Download the Free Checklist.